-- 90% of debt securities, money market instruments with an investment grade credit rating; sovereign debt issued by developed countries; and equities issued by large capitalisation companies in developed countries; - 75% of debt securities and money market instruments with a high yield credit rating; sovereign debt issued by emerging market countries; equities issued by large capitalisation companies in emerging market countries; and equities issued by small and mid-capitalisation companies in any country. - The investment strategy guides investment decisions based on factors such as investment objectives and risk tolerance. - What are the binding elements of the investment strategy used to select the investments to attain each of the environmental or social characteristics promoted by this financial product?
+- 90% of debt securities, money market instruments with an investment grade credit rating; sovereign debt issued by developed countries; and equities issued by large capitalisation companies in developed countries: - 75% of debt securities and money market instruments with a high yield credit rating; sovereign debt issued by emerging market countries; equities issued by large capitalisation companies in emerging market countries; and equities issued by small and mid-capitalisation companies in any country. - What are the binding elements of the investment strategy used to select the investments to attain each of the environmental or social characteristics promoted by this financial product?

-The following elements are binding, as part of the Investment Manager's strategy for this Sub-Fund:
+The following elements are binding, as part of the Investment Manager's strategy for this Fund:

-- The Sub-Fund's exclusions: - The amount of the Sub-Fund aligned to the promoted environmental and/or social characteristics, as set out in the section "What is the asset allocation planned for this financial product?"; and - Minimum levels of sustainable investments, as set out in the section "What is the asset allocation planned for this financial product?".
+- The Fund's exclusions; - The amount of the Fund aligned to the promoted environmental and/or social characteristics, as set out in the section "What is the asset allocation planned for this financial product?"; and - Minimum levels of sustainable investments, as set out in the section "What is the asset allocation planned for this financial product?". - What is the committed minimum rate to reduce the scope of the investments considered prior to the application of that investment strategy?